TimoCodez/awesome-repos-and-resources/docs/specialized-topics/index.md

 - [Awesome Data Science](https://github.com/academic/awesome-datascience): An awesome Data Science repository to learn and apply for real-world problems.
 - [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software.
 - [Awesome Deep Learning](https://github.com/ChristosChristofidis/awesome-deep-learning): A curated list of awesome Deep Learning tutorials, projects and communities.
+- [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets): A Curated list of Public datasets for you to use in projects.

 ## Mathematics for Programmers